roselandroche/DOM-II/stretch-assignment/README.md

   Rockets:

-  * Animate the rockets, visually show them being transported to the top.
+  * Animate the rockets (squares), visually show them being transported to the top.

   Travelers:

-  * Give the travelers a limit on the distance it can travel.
+  * Give the travelers (same squares?) a limit on the distance it can travel.
   * When the mouse button is released, it should travel back to its original position.
   * A mouse down that occurs during a transition back to the original position should send it traveling to the right again  from it's current position.